Alan Shiell

 Alan Shiell (born 25 April 1945) is a former Australian cricketer and newspaper reporter.
-He played in twenty-three first-class matches for South Australia between 1964 and 1967 before becoming a cricket reporter for the Adelaide-based The News.
+He played in twenty-three first-class matches for South Australia between 1964 and 1967 but retired from an active cricket career he was twenty four.
+He then became a cricket reporter for The Advertiser in Adelaide, but later joined the also Adelaide-based The News.
+He is credited with having revealed the emergence of the World Series Cricket in 1977.